GeneRegulationi3S/APAtizer/README.md

 # Description
 APAtizer is a tool designed to analyse alternative polyadenylation of RNA-Seq data.
-Additionally, it is capable of performing differential gene expression, gene ontology analysis, visualizing Venn diagram intersections and pearson correlation analysis.
-APAtizer is equipped to handle BAM files, bed-graph files and htseq files.
+Additionally, it is capable of performing differential gene expression, gene ontology analysis, visualizing Venn diagram intersections and Pearson correlation analysis.
+APAtizer is equipped to handle BAM files, DaPars txt files and htseq files.
 It is a user-friendly interface, that allows users to generate informative visualizations, including volcano plots, heatmaps, Venn intersections and gene lists.
 The APAtizer tool also provides the functionality to download the aforementioned plots and gene lists for further analysis and exploration.

 # Workflow
 ![image](https://github.com/brss12/APAtizer/assets/121204829/02d6eb3a-6bd1-47f1-9c40-b0a9ec19af1d)

 # Installing dependencies
-To install the required dependencies for the creation of the input files for APAtizer, the user must run the [install_dependencies_linux.sh](install_dependencies_linux.sh) script for linux or run the [install_dependencies_macos.sh](install_dependencies_macos.sh) script for macOS.
+To install the required command line tools for the creation of the input files necessary to use APAtizer, the user must run the [install_dependencies_linux.sh](install_dependencies_linux.sh) script for linux or run the [install_dependencies_macos.sh](install_dependencies_macos.sh) script for macOS.
 ```shell
 ./install_dependencies_linux.sh #Linux
 ```